 For example: Your receive amount date is today and the invoice date is next week.
 It is called “Unapplied” until next week when the invoice hits the books.

-Explanation for Two Type of Accounts is Given Below:
+The explanation for Two Type of Accounts is Given Below:

 1. Unapplied Cash Payment Income

-If the amount shown in this account is not correct then you have to apply payment to the invoice which is dated before the payment date.
+If the amount shown in this account is not correct then you have to apply the payment to the invoice which is dated before the payment date.
 Or else the Unapplied Cash Payment Income is not wrong and stands correct.

 2. Unapplied Cash Bill Payment Expense

-If incorrect amount is reflected in the account, then you should apply the payment of the bill to the bill that has a date before the payment of the bill was made.
+If an incorrect amount is reflected in the account, then you should apply the payment of the bill to the bill that has a date before the payment of the bill was made.

 Unapplied Cash Payment Income in The Profit and Loss Report

-When Profit and Loss report is run by using cash method then Unapplied cash payment income can be seen.
+When the Profit and Loss report is run by using the cash method then Unapplied cash payment income can be seen.
 This account is automatically created by the system in order to ensure proper reporting of tax.

 1. Unapplied Cash Payment Income Appears on The Report in Case

-- A customer has made the prepaid payment and you recorded this payment before the sales form is created, which is sales or invoice receipt.
+- A customer has made the prepaid payment and you recorded this payment before the sales form is created, which is the sales or invoice receipt.